-These policies cover the most common risks of owning a furniture store.
+These insurance policies cover the common risks of owning a furniture store.

-A business owner's policy, or BOP, is a cost-effective way for furniture stores to buy general liability insurance and commercial property insurance together.
+A business owner's policy, or BOP, is a cost-effective way for furniture stores to buy general liability coverage and commercial property insurance together.

 General liability insurance covers common third-party risks, such as a customer who trips over an end table on display and sues your furniture store.